theojulienne/snappy/devpacks.md

 * if a static build is selected, the above variables will be adjusted accordingly.

+Lastly, dependent files such as libraries, helpers, data files etc. are copied into the target application directory:
+    snapcraft populate-root --target=runtime-files/
+this copies files listed in the populate-root-files section from all installed devpacks into the target directory.

 ## Open questions / TODO

 * No multiarch binaries support to distribute e.g. bin/arm-linux-gnueabihf/xyz.